rafaelcavalcante/awesome-anti-racism/readme.md

 Just fork and open a pull request.
 We're still refining how content should me managed/formatted and will discuss details in merge request.

+If you don't now how to use Github, you can send materials to awesome-anti-racism@protonmail.com.

 Please avoid using links to paid services, like pointing a movie to Netflix or books to Amazon.

 If you're adding a content within a specific language that is not english, please add em Emoji in the end of the item.